xelfia/XVCI/README.md

 > * I have no VR devices currently `2019-03-01`, although VitualCast requires it.
 > * So I have no experiences about VirtualCast and actual VCI behaviors.

+## Motivations

+* What is VCI?
+* VCI can have Lua scripts.
+What can we do?

 ## Trial on Editor

 1. Open `Runtime Loader` scene